WeblateOrg/weblate/docs/admin/access.rst

 Automatic team assignments
 +++++++++++++++++++++++++++

-On the bottom of the :guilabel:`Group` editing page in the :ref:`Django admin interface <admin-interface>`, you can specify :guilabel:`Automatic team assignments`, which is a list of regular expressions used to automatically assign newly created users to a team based on their e-mail addresses.
+While editing the :guilabel:`Team`, you can specify :guilabel:`Automatic assignments`, which is a list of regular expressions used to automatically assign newly created users to a team based on their e-mail addresses.
 This assignment only happens upon account creation.

 The most common use-case for the feature is to assign all new users to some default team.
-In order to do so, you will probably want to keep the default value (``^.*$``) in the regular expression field.
+This behavior is used for the default `Users` and `Guest` teams (see :ref:`default-teams`).
+Use regular expression ``^.*$`` to match all users.

 Another use-case for this option might be to give some additional privileges to employees of your company by default.
 Assuming all of them use corporate e-mail addresses on your domain, this can be accomplished with an expression like ``^.*@mycompany.com``.